 Ms Valerie Skarupa is the Director of Government Business for Spaceflight and is part of the Launch and Integration Services Team.
 She is responsible for executing strategies to maintain and grow Spaceflight’s Military and Civil Aerospace launch services.
 Ms Skarupa was also a Civil Servant for the Department of Defense for 24 years.
 She held many positions to include the Special Assistant to the Director of the Operationally Responsive Space Office, Space Policy Analyst for the Office of the Secretary of Defense, and several positions at the Air Force Research Laboratory to include: Program Manager for DARPA’s Novel Satellite Communications; Deputy Chief for the Laser Communications Program Office; Program Manager for the Maui Space Surveillance System; Business and Integration Manager for the Airborne Laser Program; Acquisition Manager for the Space Experiments Directorate; and R&D Contract Specialist for the Air Force Weapons Laboratory.

 Marianne joined the SmallSat team in 2013.
 As Conference Administrator, Marianne oversees the design, development, and execution of the Small Satellite Conference, and manages the technical program and student competition.
 She has 25 years of event planning experience including several years as Executive Director of Summerfest Arts Faire.
 She is a graduate of Utah State University and has spent much of her career as an Arts and Events Administrator in the nonprofit sector.
-She is a member of the Utah "Change Leaders" through the Utah Division of Arts and Museums and serves on the board of the Cache Valley Visitor’s Bureau.
+She is a member of the Utah "Change Leaders" through the Utah Division of Arts and Museums and serves on the boards of Summerfest Arts Faire and Cache Valley Visitor’s Bureau.

 Candace has been with the Small Satellite Conference for 5 years.
 As Exhibit Manager, she is responsible for exhibition and sponsorship management as well as assisting with the planning and execution of all Conference events.
 She has over 15 years of experience in managing and planning events for multiple corporate and community organizations such as: Habitat for Humanity, Hal Leonard Publishing and Art of Womanhood.
 She has graduate certification in Mediation and Negotiation from University of Utah.